Credit for a Subject Already Taken

 Instructions to Students Seeking Transfer Credit:

-Fill it out and deliver the appropriate form to the corresponding Transfer Credit Examiner along with the supporting materials.
+Fill out and deliver the appropriate form to the corresponding Transfer Credit Examiner along with the supporting materials.

-- Incoming Students (freshmen & transfers)
+- Incoming Students (first-years & transfers)

 - Continuing Students (Please fill in Equivalent MIT subject number)

 Please also complete the following online transfer credit form.